Shoot wrestling: History

+Shoot-style wrestling did not disappear entirely following the decline of the major UWF-derived promotions, but it largely ceased to be a mainstream form of professional wrestling in Japan.
+During the late 1990s and 2000s, the style continued primarily in smaller independent promotions, such as BattlARTS (1996–2011) and U-Style (2003–2005).
+U-Style's final major event, U-Style Axis, was held at Ariake Coliseum in November 2005 and drew 3,962 spectators.
+Co-produced with Dream Stage Entertainment, the company behind PRIDE, the event featured Kiyoshi Tamura defeating former UFC Heavyweight Champion and King of Pancrase Josh Barnett in the main event.

 Currently, a few companies have been promoting shoot-wrestling events.
 GLEAT is a Japanese promotion founded in 2020 by LIDET Entertainment consists of former Pro Wrestling NOAH officials.
 The "Lidet UWF" is a sub-brand which has UWF-style matches.
 Game Changer Wrestling—an American New Jersey–based promotion—promotes shoot-style wrestling events known as the GCW Bloodsport.
 The events counted with former MMA and shoot-inspired pro wrestlers such as Minoru Suzuki, Josh Barnett, Matt Riddle and Dan Severn.

 Major promotions

 Shoot wrestling branched into several sub disciplines after the breakup of the original Universal Wrestling Federation.
 The main forms and revivals are listed below.